lucamoroz/iot-blockchain-data-integration/fake-sensor/README.md

 ```
 usage: fake-sensor.py [-h] --host HOST [--port PORT] --topic TOPIC --columns COLUMNS [COLUMNS ...] [--replay-speed REPLAY_SPEED] [--time TIME] FILE [FILE ...]

-Send data from a csv file to a MQTT broker
+Send data from a csv file to a topic in an MQTT broker

 positional arguments:
   FILE                  file names of csv file data will be read from